McDefault/Docker-DiscordJs/README.md

 Run `echo <topgg_token> | docker secret create TOPGG_FILE -` to create TOPGG secret

+Create file `.env` from template `.env.example` and leave token and topgg environment variables as they are.

+Run `docker stack up -c docker-compose.yaml app --with-registry-auth` to run the stack

+## Split shards into multiple services

+This can be done with Swarm and Compose

+Create file `.env` from template `.env.example` and change `SHARD_SPLITTED` to `1` and `TOTAL_SHARDS` to the number of services/shards

-Assign the path to these .env variables in the `docker-compose.yaml`
+Assign the amount of services in the `docker-compose.yaml` and change the `SHARD_ID` accordingly.
+The stack in this repo has four shards as example.

+Either remove or add servives to decrease or increase the amount of services/shards.
+Each service can only have one shard if splitting is active.

       services:
-        discord-bot-stats:
-          # more here
+        discord-bot-stats-0:
+          <<: *discord-bot
+          container_name: shard-0
           environment:
-            TOKEN_FILE: /run/secrets/TOKEN_FILE
-            TOPGG_FILE: /run/secrets/TOPGG_FILE

-Or: Create file `.env` from template `.env.example` and leave token and topgg environment variables as they are.

-Run `docker stack up -c docker-compose.yaml app --with-registry-auth` to run the stack
+            SHARD_ID: 0

+>  ***NOTE: The amount of services must be equal to `TOTAL_SHARDS` in your .env file.***

 ## Optional .env variables